We offer the following courses in our Bachelor's programs:

 E371 International Trade

 Offered in the summer term by Frank Stähler.
 This course will be co-taught with Valeria Merlo.
-For more details see link
+For more details see this link

 E321 European Economic Integration